KatherineMichel/portfolio/README.md

 ## Kudos and Highlights

+### Kudos

+### Highlights

 <!--
+https://twitter.com/KatiMichel/status/1126652328608710658 | Katherine Michel on Twitter: "Thrilled to have had the chance to represent @defnado at PyCon and get to know many members of the Mexican and Latin American communities! 🇲🇽 🐍… https://t.co/98CsUcdWRK" https://twitter.com/defnado/status/1124342530915520512 | DEFNA on Twitter: "PyCon Charlas are kicking off right now.
+We have two @defnado Board Members representing DEFNA at @pyconcharlas today (@lakatialira and @KatiMichel).
+They want to meet people who use DEFNA's services! #PyCon #PyCon2019 https://t.co/afzqgjHjRB"

 Pinax
 https://twitter.com/KatiMichel/status/1284637328330424320 | Katherine Michel on Twitter: "Finishing up a new Pinax release that drops support for Python 2.7 in 25+ apps and improves our community docs, among other things.
 Big milestone for me because I managed the end-to-end process... created the release plan, oversaw the work, merged the PRs, tagged &amp; published.🎉" / Twitter https://twitter.com/paltman/status/1284696622052651008